-Built in 1774, Timber Post is a historic colonial set on over two grassy acres of rolling farmland in quaint Hollis, NH.
-Removed from the hustle-and-bustle yet conveniently located just six miles from downtown Nashua, 25 minutes to Boston-Manchester Airport, and less than an hour to Boston, Timber Post is suitable for both business and leisure travel.
+Built in 1774, Timber Post is a historic colonial set on over two grassy acres of rolling farmland in quaint Hollis, New Hampshire.
+Removed from the hustle-and-bustle, yet conveniently located just six miles from downtown Nashua, 25 minutes to Boston-Manchester Airport, and less than an hour to Boston, Timber Post is suitable for both business and leisure travel.

-Low-key and unpretentious, the property allows you to feel yourself and leave the rest of the world behind.
-The entrance is via an enclosed garden, with its curved brick walk, water fountains, and a canopy of trees.
+Low-key and unpretentious, the property allows you to feel like yourself and leave the rest of the world behind.
+The entrance is via an enclosed garden, with a curved brick walk, water fountains, and a canopy of trees.

-Upstairs are four bright guestrooms each with it's own character.
-The largest room features a fireplace surrounded by built-in cabinetry.
-This room also adjoins the smallest room making it perfect for groups or families who wish to stay together yet have separate quarters.
+Upstairs are four bright each with their own character.
+The largest room features a fireplace surrounded by built-in cabinetry, and adjoins the smallest room, making it perfect for groups or families who wish to stay together, yet have separate quarters.

-Amenities include healthy full breakfasts with farm fresh eggs and locally grown products, clean and modern bathrooms, ample parking, flexible check-in/out times, free wifi access, and wireless printing of boarding passes.
+include healthy full breakfasts with farm fresh eggs and locally grown products, clean and modern bathrooms, ample parking, flexible check-in/-out times and free Fios access.

 While traveling I always prefer to stay in B&Bs or small hotels.
-This became difficult to do after having children since most B&Bs do not allow kids.
+This became difficult to do after having children since many B&Bs do not allow children.

-After a short overnight trip to Maine in September 2013 I was inspired by an innkeeper that single-handedly manages a small B&B in her antique colonial.
-Also at this time I was dissatisfied with corporate desk-work and longed to find a new occupation where she could be in charge of my own destiny and also work from home.
-On the drive back from Maine I had the “wouldn’t it be cool to do that” daydream thought.
+After a short overnight trip to Maine in September 2013, I was inspired by an innkeeper who single-handedly managed a small B&B in her antique colonial.
+Also at this time I was dissatisfied with corporate desk-work and longed to find a new occupation where I could be in charge of my own destiny and also work from home.
+On the drive back from Maine I had the “wouldn’t it be cool to do that” daydream.

-The Nashua house up sale, business plans were hastily written, markets were researched, books were read, calls were made, meetings attended, and much sleep was lost.
-In late April 2014 I formed Timber Post B&B LLC and I moved in with a clear vision of the future.
+The Nashua house was put up for sale, business plans were hastily written, markets were researched, books were read, calls were made, meetings attended, and much sleep was lost.
+In late April 2014, I formed Timber Post B&B LLC and moved in with a clear vision of the future.
 With passion and gusto I immediately began improvements to make Timber Post B&B a reality.
 This made it easier for me to be a care giver for my girls and my elderly parents.

-I got right to work and on July 19th 2014 I held my first open house for my parents, family, friends, and community.
+I got right to work, and on July 19, 2014, I held my first open house for my parents, family, friends, and community.
 Open to the public for business on August 1, 2014.